INTEGSCI 100 — EXPLORING BIOLOGY

 Focused on developing skills in cooperative learning with peers and visiting scientists; integrating information across disciplines; communicating science; careers in biology; and, illustrating how biology can help solve society's pressing issues.

-INTEGSCI 140 — EXPLORING SERVICE IN SCIENCE
+INTEGSCI 140 — EXPLORING SERVICE IN STEM

-INTEGSCI 150 — EXPLORING RESEARCH IN SCIENCE
+INTEGSCI 150 — EXPLORING RESEARCH IN STEM

 INTEGSCI 230 — EXPLORING DISCIPLINE-BASED LEADERSHIP & MENTORING